LIQUID SPORT PSYCHOLOGY

 Coach related issues – Self-employment, competition between coaches, professional self-understanding.

-- One to One Mentoring (Face to face, telephone, or Skype)
+One to One Mentoring (Face to face, telephone, Skype, or Zoom)

 Coaching Psychology Seminars – LTA Accredited

 My work is published by the Lawn Tennis Association (LTA), International Tennis Federation (ITF), and Sport Coaching Review.
 A list of my peer review articles are listed below:

 “Accepting The Challenges Of Coaching.
 How Experienced Coaches Adapt – (ITF) – Download here

 If you would like to find out more information about the services on offer please use the form below or call Dr Callum Gowling on 0787 2990251